gbisaga/devops/developer/aws-developer-eb.md

   - Immutable - spins new instances in new ASG & swaps all instances when everything is healthy.
 Also zero downtime.
 But others were updating previous instances, this is a new one.
 More expensive, but quick and easy rollbacks.
 - Uses CloudFormation under the hood

-Blue/green - not a direct feature.
+### Blue/green - not a direct feature.
 Zero downtime and release facility with more testing.
 - Create a new "stage" environment (green), valid independently and roll back if issues
 - Set up Route 53 to redirect a bit of traffic to the stage environment
 - Using Beanstalk, swap URLs when done with the environment test

 https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deploy-existing-version.html

-Exam tips
+### KEY IDEA for exam
-- Additional EB CLI makes working with Beanstalk easier - eb create, eb status, eb health, eb events, eb deploy, etc. Good for pipelines.
+- Additional EB CLI makes working with Beanstalk easier - eb create (deploy application version to env), eb status, eb health, eb events, eb deploy, etc. Good for pipelines.
 - Worker associates with SQS queue, pulls from it and calls localhost:80, where you write handler to process messages
 - Speed optimization: Instead of using package.json/requirements.txt etc and having EC2 machines resolve dependencies, do it yourself first and upload the whole zip file.
 Faster deployment.
 - Beanstalk with HTTPS - load SSL cert onto LB from console or .ebextensions, files end with .config.
 SSL certificate can be provisioned from ACM.